libvips/libvips/doc/making-image-pyramids.md

 to write a zipfile containing the tiles.
 You can use `.szi` as a suffix to enable zip output as well.

-# Preprocessing images
+## Preprocessing images

-You can use `.dz` as a filename suffix, meaning send the image to `vips_dzsave()`.
-This means you can write the output of any vips operation to a pyramid.
+You can use `.dz` as a filename suffix, meaning send the image to [method@Image.dzsave].
+This means you can write the output of any libvips operation to a pyramid.
 For example:

 ```bash
 $ vips extract_area huge.svs mypy.dz[layout=google] 100 100 10000 10000